holtken1-nku/csc-440-project/scraper/README.md

     env/constants.py and add this file to .gitignore.

     Run main.py to manually populate the database with current settings.
+    Update "competition_code" and "subresource_code" to modify the source and formatting of the collected data.
 If you prefer to run the script on a scheduled basis via crontab or a similar tool, ensure that extractions do not exceed the rate limit (10 calls/minute).
-Additionally, certain measures have been taken to prevent duplicate entries in collection tables, but such measures are only applicable to MongoDB.
+Further, certain measures have been taken to prevent duplicate entries in the collection tables, but such measures are only applicable to MongoDB and should not be treated as infallible.

     Data is stored in MongoDB by default via src/load.py, however the output component can be modified to accomodate any JSON-compatible